Whitecat18/Mavoc-Antivirus/README.md

 Everyone can contribute to this software , i will verify , test and merge it .

-<i> Special thanks to Phoenix for helping me in the Layout Designs </i>
+<i> Special thanks to Phoenix for helping me in the Design Layouts 🍀 </i>